Tqs-project/documentation/README.md

 ### Deployments <a name="deploy"></a>
-Our App is Continuously being deployed into the GoogleCloud Platform
+Our App is Continuously being deployed into the GoogleCloud Platform.

+The *WeDeliver* admin frontend is deployed on **[https://wedeliveradmin.herokuapp.com/](https://wedeliveradmin.herokuapp.com/)** and *DrinkUp* client frontend is on **[https://drinkupstore.herokuapp.com/](https://drinkupstore.herokuapp.com/)**.
+Both were deployed with Heroku.

+The *WeDeliver* rider app has an apk on this repo.

+**Existing users:**
+- Clients for *DrinkUp*:
+    -  username: aux | password: aux
+-  Riders for *WeDeliver*:
+    -  username: Pedro | password: 1234

 ## Repositories <a name="reps"></a>